having a play of lustrous rainbow colors

 transience in their shrill elation and their wholehearted commitment to life.

-a facility where things can be deposited for storage or safekeeping
+a facility where things can be deposited for safekeeping

 The day that Chacko prevented Pappachi from beating her (and Pappachi had murdered his chair instead), Mammachi packed her wifely luggage and committed it to Chacko’s care.
 From then onwards he became the